yangyinqi/zf_vimrc.vim/README.md

 my personal vimrc config for vim

+main purpose:

+* cross platform, and keep similar user experience for these platforms
+* low dependency, no anoying lag or errors for old versions and envs
-aiming to be used under multi platforms, low dependency, yet powerful for general usage
+* powerful for general usage

 tested:

 * vim version 7.3 or above
+* neovim version 0.1 or above
 * Windows's gVim
 * cygwin's vim
 * Mac OS's vim and macvim (console or GUI)